Mergers and acquisitions: Research and statistics for acquired organizations

-likely pay for itself many times over if it helps a business retain just a handful of key players that would have otherwise left.

-Organizations should move rapidly to re-recruit key managers.
-It's much easier to succeed with a team of quality players that one selects deliberately rather than try to win a game with those who randomly show up to play.

 Brand considerations

 Mergers and acquisitions often create brand problems, beginning with what to call the company after the transaction and going down into detail about what to do about overlapping and competing product brands.
 Decisions about what brand equity to write off are not inconsequential.
 And, given the ability for the right brand choices to drive preference and earn a price premium, the future success of a merger or acquisition depends on making wise brand choices.
 Brand decision-makers essentially can choose from four different approaches to dealing with naming issues, each with specific pros and cons: